Imarok/boot_slack_bot/README.md

 # BootSlackBot

-## Why you should use BootSlackBot ?
+## Why should you use BootSlackBot?

-It's a very simple gem helps you call your slack bot easily !
-You don't need to require any `'net/http'` or `'uri'` from ruby package !
-I've already done it for you .
-All you need is just writing a very short code .
+It's a very simple gem that helps you calling your slack bot easily!
+You don't require any `'net/http'` or `'uri'` from ruby package!
+I've already done it for you.
+All you need is just writing a very short code.

 ## Installation